usdoj-crt/beta-ada/_pages/_resources/polling-places-checklist.md

   <thead>
     <tr>
       <th scope="col">A</th>
-<th scope="col">Only complete this section if off-street parking is provided to voters.
+<th scope="col">Parking - Only complete this section if off-street parking is provided to voters.
 If off-street parking is not provided to voters, go to Section B.<br>If more than 25 parking spaces are provided to voters, see the 2010 Standards for the  number of accessible parking spaces required.  (&sect;208.2)</th>
 <th scope="col">Yes</th>
 <th scope="col">No</th>
 <th scope="col">N/A</th>